 What hazardous waste disposal procedures do I need to follow?

 Please follow the most updated disposal procedures listed under the sections below.
-Check this webpage regularly if you are using procedures older than 2-3 years.
-Any printed documents are considered Uncontrolled; use only current versions.
-We recommend you bookmark this webpage rather than individual SOPs, as the links no longer work when PDFs are updated.
+Use only current versions and check this webpage regularly if you are using procedures older than 2-3 years.
+Any printed documents or documents linked outside the SRS website are considered Uncontrolled.
+We recommend you bookmark this webpage rather than individual SOPs.
 Also note that the Hazardous Waste Manual (last edition 2014) has been archived.

 Aqueous waste & sink disposal